AnshumanPadhi97/Netflix-Clone/README.md

-This is a Netflix Clone made using React and tmdb api.
+This is a Netflix Clone made using React using TMDB api for data.